UrlEdge

 UrlEdge Rule:

-[!TIP] Be careful with root-level URLs.
-Ensure your new router doesn't conflict with
+[!TIP] Be careful with root-level product URLs.
+Make sure the new router does not conflict with /about, /contact, /cart, or collection slugs.

 If you handle redirects in next.config.js or Middleware, the request has to hit your origin server (Vercel/Node.js), spin up a compute instance, match the rule, and respond.